chaoss/wg-dei/focus-areas/leadership/leadership-principles.md

 **NOTE:** The term 'leader' doesn't always resonate, if that's the case for your project, replace with 'roles of influence'.

-**NOTE:** This resource, assumes that people can 'step into leadership', and that the requirement of meritocracy (proving yourself over time, according to project norms) is outdated and known to reduce diversity overall.

 ### Background

 The principles and practices below were created and agreed upon by a cross-functional set of diverse group of Mozilla staff and volunteers who are most closely connected to the primary contribution areas SUMO, Mozilla Reps, L10N).